-Devon schools are leading the way in composting their organic waste and using it as a valuable learning resource with a range of support from Devon Community Composting Network (DCCN).
+Devon schools have led the way in composting their organic waste and using it as a valuable learning resource with a range of support from Devon Community Composting Network (DCCN).
 However since March 2017 funding from DCC has ceased so our services now have to be paid for by schools.

 Why compost at school?

 Around a third of waste at schools is food waste.
 By reducing this where possible, and composting the rest schools can save money, create a valuable resource and reduce their environmental impact.
 The composting process is also a fantastic learning resource.
 There are opportunities to learn about life-cycles, soils, rocks, gardening, mini-beasts, just to start with!